Norwegian Cruise Line (NCL) is set for a new “emotion-driven” campaign come 2021, which will motivate Asian travellers towards a cruise holiday.

 Backing the campaign’s promise is an Asian deployment of the newly-refurbished Norwegian Spirit and Norwegian Sun in end-2021.

 Angell expressed particular excitement over Norwegian Spirit, emphasising its “adult-centric and laidback luxury” appeal, with an “upsized spa” among its many highlights.

 He also expressed a deep commitment to the Asian cruising market, which the company expects to fill its Asian sailings in a post-lockdown era.
-To tap “significant growth opportunities” in the region, NCL recently brought travel and tourism industry veteran, Nicholas Lim, into the role of general manager, sales APAC.
+To tap “significant growth opportunities” in the region, NCL recently brought travel and tourism industry veteran, Nicholas Lim, into the role of general manager, sales Asia.

 Based in Singapore, Lim was last president (Asia) of Trafalgar Travel and managing director of The Travel Corporation, where he played a crucial role in boosting the company’s Asian presence while mapping out growth strategies for all market segments in the region.